Prospera and Sunshine Coast Credit Unions’ Applications to Transition from Provincial to Federal Regulation

 squircle icon

-BCFSA has consulted on the applications from Prospera Credit Union (Prospera) and Sunshine Coast Credit Union (Sunshine Coast) for consent to apply to become federal credit unions under the Bank Act and, immediately thereafter, amalgamate with Coast Capital Savings Federal Credit Union.
+As part of BCFSA’s review of applications from Prospera Credit Union and Sunshine Coast Credit Union for consent to apply to be federally regulated credit unions under the Bank Act, and immediately after, amalgamate with Coast Capital Savings Federal Credit Union, we welcomed feedback from organizations, impacted businesses and the general public.

 Read the Frequently Asked Questions to learn about Prospera’s and Sunshine Coast’s applications and the process that credit unions must undertake to transfer incorporation from one jurisdiction to another.